vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 Śivasūtras and Spanda school (?)
 Matanga Agama.

 From Abhinava's teachers we now turn to his works' confining our enquiry to the titles cited in the Tantraloka alone.
 Interestingly the number of own works mentioned is not large.
 His first ever reference has been made to one Anuttaraprakriya' which has been found identical with the Parātrimśikāvivaraṇa by Jayaratha.
 It is to be noted that Abhinavagupta makes no mention of its authorship.
 He has referred to other Vivṛtis on the P.T. but they are all by his predecessors and goes on citing views from one such Vivṛti in the T.A.
 13.150-154.
 In view of Abhinava- gupta's silence on the authorship are we justified in branding the Anuttaraprakriya as his work?
-Perhaps yes, for (i) Jayaratha interprets Anuttaraprakriyā as Parātrisikävivarana, which is exactly the title of Abhi- navagupta's published work, (ii) Abhinavagupta has
+Perhaps yes, for (i) Jayaratha interprets Anuttaraprakriyā as Parātrisikāvivarana, which is exactly the title of Abhi- navagupta's published work, (ii) Abhinavagupta has

 1. For material from additional sources see Abhi. pp. 27-131; Abhinavagupta and His works, Raghavan, Varanasi, pp. 17-32 and also pp. 33-77; K.T., pp. 159-165.